miller-me/lab-resources/Bulk_RNASeq_DifferentialExpression/Step_4_DifferentialExpression.md

 ```

 This will take several minutes as the differential expression analysis
 is rerun.
-You will need to repeat this for all erroneous samples
+You will need to repeat this for all erroneous files (because
-(because this is due to alphabetical sorting, it’s possible not all are
+this is due to alphabetical sorting, it’s possible not all are
 incorrect).
 Check the output directory, and you should see the same
 kinds of results files as earlier.
 Check that the `.DE_results` files
 are now correct. `scp` all corrected results to your local computer [as